rapid7/metasploit-framework/Using-ReflectiveDLL-Injection.md

 You may want to watch it daily for a month or so.

-Regardless, now we have a process with our exploit dll mapped into its memory, but not doing anything.
+Regardless, now we have a process with our exploit DLL mapped into its memory, but not doing anything.
 Now we need to get the payload into the process too, so we can get exploit and payload execution.
 Getting the payload in there is honestly not much different that getting the DLL data in there.

 (5) Just allocate some RWX memory and copy the shellcode over.
 There’s a method for that:
 `payload_mem = inject_into_process(process, payload.encoded)`

 To be clear, That’s the first time you should have dealt with the payload, because while it is annoying how much goes on in the background in Framework, when you know it is happening, Framework is awesome!

-Now, if you’ve been paying attention to the return values from the above methods, we have three important values: (1) `exploit_mem` that has the address of the dll loaded into memory, (2) `offset` that (I think) contains the offset to the `DllMain` function inside the DLL loaded into memory, and (3) `payload_mem`, that contains the address of your payload.
+Now, if you’ve been paying attention to the return values from the above methods, we have three important values: (1) `exploit_mem` that has the address of the DLL loaded into memory, (2) `offset` that (I think) contains the offset to the `DllMain` function inside the DLL loaded into memory, and (3) `payload_mem`, that contains the address of your payload.

 (6) Now, With those three values, and our code stored in the process's memory, things make a lot more sense.
 We just need to create a thread in the process and point it to the `DllMain` function with the address of our payload as the `lpReserve` parameter.
 `process.thread.create(exploit_mem + offset, payload_mem)`